 - Detection Mode in Magnifier: Get rich descriptions of your surroundings with a new Magnifier mode that contains Door Detection, People Detection, and Image Descriptions;

-- Door Detection in Magnifier: Locate a door, read signs or labels around it, and get instructions for how to open the door.
+- Door Detection in Magnifier: Locate a door, read signs or labels around it, and get instructions on how to open the door.

 - Virtual memory swap: iPad storage can be used to expand the available memory for all apps and delivers up to 16 gigabytes of memory for the most demanding apps.

-These are the features coming to M1 iPad users on iPadOS 16 – the upcoming operating system for iPads will be available next month as a public beta.
-Its official release is expected for later this fall.
+These are the features coming to M1 iPad users on iPadOS 16.
+The upcoming operating system for iPads will be available in the Fall, but you can take advantage of the public beta now.

 Are you excited about these new features?
 Do you think they’re enough to make you buy an M1 iPad?
 Share your thoughts in the comment section below.

 - Some iOS 16 features require an iPhone XS or newer; here they are

 - These macOS Ventura features are exclusive to Apple Silicon-powered Macs

 FTC: We use income earning auto affiliate links.
 More.